 Now here's the two easy recipes I promised!
 The first recipe I like to call...

-1. A Green Smoothie That Doesn't Take Disgusting Because MMMMMmmm Peanut Butter
+Recipe 1: A Green Smoothie That Doesn't Taste Like a Disgusting Bitter Salad Because Mmmm Peanut Butter

 I found this original recipe in a magazine and decided to try it.
 You can really tinker with this one and end up with dozens of delicious variations.
 The one I ended up most emulating is the one below (with pics above).